Aniket-pd/HapticCommunicator/README.md

 Switch between these views using the top tab bar in `HomeView`.

+## View Guide

+Below is a quick reference to the main screens and how they work together:

+### User View

+The User view is a full-screen surface for entering Morse code.
+Tap quickly to send a dot, hold to send a dash and swipe right to insert a letter space.
+Swipe up to decode what you have typed so far.
+Long pressing anywhere triggers speech dictation.
+While dictating, the spoken words are converted to Morse code and vibrated for the caregiver.

+### Caregiver View

+The Caregiver view lets a helper type normal text and convert it to Morse code vibrations for the user.
+Once converted, a sheet prompts the caregiver to hand over the device and tap anywhere to play back the vibration sequence.

+### Settings View

+The Settings screen allows selecting the vibration speed and toggling beep or speech sounds.
+A short demo text shows how the current speed feels.

+Each view runs its own haptic engine but they share `SettingsViewModel` through environment objects so changes apply immediately across the app.

+## Onboarding

+First-time users are guided through the main screens and gestures with a TipKit-powered tutorial.
+Each step highlights the relevant area of the screen and explains how to:

+1. Switch to **User** mode.
+2. Switch to **Caregiver** mode.
+3. Open **Settings**.
+4. Tap once for a dot.
+5. Hold to send a dash.
+6. Swipe right to add a space.
+7. Swipe up to decode the message.
+8. Hold anywhere to start dictating with the microphone.

+Tips only appear on the first launch but can be reset from `OnboardingManager` for testing.

 ## Usage Basics

 1. Open the app and allow speech recognition when prompted.